QuaNode/beamjs/docs/architecture.md

 ## 🚀 Welcome to BeamJS

 BeamJS represents a revolutionary approach to backend development, combining the power of **behavior-first architecture** with enterprise-grade security and performance.
-Built from the ground up for modern applications, BeamJS transforms complex business logic into elegant, maintainable code through its innovative high-level declarative programming model that truely fits human developers and perfectly vibe coding.
+Built from the ground up for modern applications, BeamJS transforms complex business logic into elegant, maintainable code through its innovative high-level declarative programming model that truely fits human developers and perfectly vibe coding and context engineering.

 ### ✨ Why BeamJS Changes Everything